rohan-bansal/rohan-bansal/README.md

 - CanvasNative: A cross-platform desktop app for the Canvas LMS interface built with Dart, embedded with Go, and with an optimized, reorganized, and streamlined interface!
 - [ThetaHacks](https://thetahacks.tech): An epic high-school hackathon I'm coordinating that's coming to the Bay Area in 2021, aimed at bringing the world of tech to prospective engineers!

-Check out my [website](https://rbansal.dev) for more stats and info!
+Check out my [website](https://rbansal.dev) for more info, and if you want to connect :)

 ![Rohan's github stats](https://github-readme-stats.vercel.app/api?username=rohan-bansal&show_icons=true&hide_border=true&count_private=true&theme=dracula&hide=issues)